 Activity Management arm (comparator): specialist CFS/ME occupational therapists delivery activity management over video call to the participants.
 This includes help with activity management, symptom management, sleep and problem solving.

 FITNET-NHS arm (intervention): The FITNET-NHS intervention delivers specialist cognitive behavioural therapy (CBT) for CFS/ME via the internet at home.
-Participants and their parents work through 21 modules and have e-consultations with CBT therapists.
+Participants and their parents work through 21 modules (Amended on 01/09/2017 to 19 modules) and have e-consultations with CBT therapists.

 Primary outcome measures